eProsima/Micro-XRCE-DDS-docs/docs/client.rst

                                       uxrOnAgentFound on_agent_func, void* args, uxrAgentAddress* chosen,
                                       const uxrAgentAddress* agent_list, size_t agent_list_size);

-Searches into the network using a list of unicast directions in order to discover *Agents*.
+Searches into the network using a list of unicast directions to discover *Agents*.

 :attempts: The number of attempts to send the discovery message to the network.
 :period: How will often be sent the discovery message to the network.